Infectious Disease Surveillance

 How Surveillance Works

-• The Bureau of Infectious Disease Control receives reports of certain infectious diseases from health care related facilities, providers, and laboratories.
+• The Bureau of Infectious Disease Control receives reports of certain infectious diseases from healthcare related facilities, providers, or laboratories.

-• All reports and health data remain private and strictly confidential in accordance to federal and state laws.
+• All reports and health data remain private and strictly confidential in accordance with federal and state laws.

 • Prevent and control disease.